crukci-bioinformatics/BCaPE/shiny/README.md

 The [BCaPE site](http://caldaslab.cruk.cam.ac.uk/bcape) is deployed using [Singularity](http://singularity.lbl.gov), which is another container system.
-A Singularity image in which Shiny Server, R, the BCaPE Shiny application and its R package dependencies can be built from the Docker image available on Docker Hub as follows:
+A Singularity image, in which Shiny Server, R, the BCaPE Shiny application and its R package dependencies are installed, can be built from the Docker image available on Docker Hub as follows:

 ```
-sudo singularity build bcape.img docker://crukcibioinformatics/bcape
+singularity build bcape.simg docker://crukcibioinformatics/bcape
 ```

-This does not require Docker to be installed but does require `sudo` privileges on the machine on which you build the Singularity image.
-The ownership, both user and group, of the image should then be changed using `chown`.
+This does not require Docker to be installed.

 The image can be run as follows: